aspnet/Blazor.Docs/docs/components/index.md

 Routing in Blazor is achieved by providing a route template to each accessible component in the app.

-When a *\*.cshtml* file with an `@page` directive is compiled, the produced class is given a [RouteAttribute](https://docs.microsoft.com/dotnet/api/microsoft.aspnetcore.mvc.routeattribute) specifying the route template.
-At runtime, the router looks for component classes with a `RouteAttribute` attribute and renders whichever component has a route template that matches the requested URL.
+When a *\*.cshtml* file with an `@page` directive is compiled, the generated class is given a [RouteAttribute](https://docs.microsoft.com/dotnet/api/microsoft.aspnetcore.mvc.routeattribute) specifying the route template.
+At runtime, the router looks for component classes with a `RouteAttribute` and renders whichever component has a route template that matches the requested URL.

 Multiple route templates can be applied to a component.
 The following component responds to requests for `/BlazorRoute` and `/DifferentBlazorRoute`: